 SELECT personid, personname, birthdate, CAST(CONVERT(NVARCHAR(10), birthdate,112)as INT) as BirthINT, CAST(CONVERT(NVARCHAR(10), birthdate,112)as INT)+1 as BirthINTIncremented, CAST(CONVERT(NVARCHAR(10), birthdate,112)as INT)+30 as BirthINTIncrementedMore FROM @datetable

-A disadvantage of this conversion is shown below.
-You can increment it like any other integer but it isn’t a date anymore so you get dates that don’t really exist.
-Incrementing dates should be done with appropriate datatypes and possibly appropriate functions.
+Refer to the figure below and you will find the disadvantage of this conversion.
+You can increment it like any other integer, but it isn’t adate anymore where you get dates that do not really exist.
+Incrementing the dates should be done using appropriate datatypes and possibly appropriate functions.

-Continuing with this idea we just calculate the median value of this integer and get the following.
+In continuing with this idea, we just need to calculate the median value of this integer to get the following…

 -- calculating the median using the converted String -- using a CTE to reference the conversion ;WITH ctedateconversion AS ( SELECT personid, personname, birthdate, CONVERT( INT, Birthdate) as BirthINT FROM @datetable ) SELECT CONVERT(DATETIME, SUM(birthint)/(SELECT COUNT(*) FROM cteDateconversion)) As meanbirthdate FROM ctedateconversion